 This fruit smoothie (below left, by Annie at Annie's Eats) recipe uses spinach to achieve the green color—better than food coloring and a great way to sneak some spinach into a kid's diet.
 Don't worry, it tastes of the fruit and not at all like spinach, so there shouldn't be any problems getting kids to drink it.

-You can theme this drink for your Superhero party even more by including some Hulk fist ice cubes which come in this Superhero ice cube tray (below right).
+You can theme this drink for your Superhero party even more by including some Hulk fist ice cubes which come in this Superhero ice cube tray (supplier 3).
 The ice cube tray includes 2 x Iron Man heads, 2 x The Thing heads, 2 x Captain America shields, and 2 x Hulk fists.

 Re-label Cola (if your kids are allowed it) as 'The Dark Night'.

-Use this ice cube tray (below right) to add Batman logos to your drinks, or use mini bat cookie cutters (USA only) to cut the famous bat logo out of lemon slices and float on top of each drink.
+Use this ice cube tray (below right, from supplier 3) to add Batman logos to your drinks, or use mini bat cookie cutters (USA only) to cut the famous bat logo out of lemon slices and float on top of each drink.

 Note: Cut both ends off lemons and stand up.
 Then cut four thick slices of zest off each side (so the remaining lemon is now square shaped).
 Use the cookie cutters on the slices of zest that you have just cut off to make the bat.
 They will hold their shape better this way, as opposed to trying to cut the bat shapes out of the lemon flesh.
 Float in the drink zest side up.

 This patriotic drink for kids (right, by Pam-I-Am on food.com) is a perfect recipe to turn into Captain America juice for a Superhero party.
-Then use the Captain America shields from this ice cube tray (below right).
+Then use the Captain America shields from this ice cube tray (supplier 3).

 Use any brightly colored fruit juice and label it 'Ker-Punch!'
-Then add either Superman (below left) or Spiderman (below right) ice cubes.
+Then add either Superman (below left) or Spiderman (below right) ice cubes All from supplier 3.

 If you're planning a Superhero party for an adult costume / birthday party, below are some cocktail recipes.